rust-lang/book/src/ch13-02-iterators.md

 is why you’re required to implement the `next` method when implementing the `Iterator` trait.

-Methods that call `next` are called _consuming adapters_, because calling them uses up the iterator.
+Methods that call `next` are called _consuming adapters_ because calling them uses up the iterator.
 One example is the `sum` method, which takes ownership of the iterator and iterates through the items by repeatedly calling `next`, thus consuming the iterator.
 As it iterates through, it adds each item to a running